Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Reluctantly, Julian gave Al a kiss and stroked his daughter’s cheek before following her.
 He shut the door behind him.
 "Thanks for doing that," he said.

 "You are Tribe.
 So *she* is Tribe," the Singer replied.
 "I should thank you.
-It means a lot you take our ways… um…"
+It means a lot you take our ways... um..."

 "Seriously?"
 Julian suggested.

 "Yes.
 You are alien.
-I know you worship the gods… or, uh, God… in other ways."
+I know you worship the gods... or, uh, God... in other ways."

 "Being a little bit of two species seems to be a thing with our family."
 Julian shrugged.
 "What’s up, anyway?"

 "Trip to Earth soon.
-I have… a bad feeling.
+I have... a bad feeling.
 Last time, you were attacked, Yan and Vemik were attacked.
-And you want me and Vemik to come on *Teevee* and bring our child…" She glanced toward the room.
+And you want me and Vemik to come on *Teevee* and bring our child..."
+She glanced toward the room.
 "Now you know what it is like, to be parent.
 Think of bringing Anna into danger.
-If you had bad feeling… would you go?"
+If you had bad feeling... would you go?"

 Julian took a deep breath. "...I understand," he agreed.
 "I really do, especially now.
 All I can say is, we’re going to have *Secret Service* protection.
 That’s men whose whole job is keeping others safe.
 And they are very, very good at it."

-"Heff said there was an… alert?"
+"Heff said there was an... alert?"

 "Yeah.
 We’ll have a few little extras, too.
-Some sky-magic, you’ll see… or well, I guess you won’t.
+Some sky-magic, you’ll see... or well, I guess you won’t.
 Hopefully."

 The Singer trilled, glanced at the door again, then nodded. "...Okay.
-If you trust these secret men…"
+If you trust these secret men..."

 "There’s nobody under any sky anywhere who I’d trust more," Julian assured her.
 "Protection is what they *do."*